Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Strict Superadditivity of

-We now ask, for binary coherent-state inputs under the same constraint on the mean photon number per mode $\E$, how high an information rate is achievable when each mode is detected one-by-one, i.e., $N=1$.
-The maximum capacity of the bosonic channel with a binary-input with mean photon number constraint $\E$, and a $N=1$ measurement, will be denoted as $C_{1,\sf{Binary}}(\E)$.
-For BPSK input states, by using (\ref{eqn:C1_bin1}), the maximum achievable rate at $N=1$ is

 Thus, PIE of the BPSK channel caps off at $2$ nats/photon for $N=1$, while for $N$ large, achievable PIE $\to \infty$ as $\E\to 0$.
+It would therefore be interesting to ask how large a JDR length $N$ is needed to bridge the gap between (\ref{eqn:C1BPSK}) and (\ref{CBPSK}) in the BPSK cq channel.

+We now ask, for {\em arbitrary} binary coherent states under the same constraint on the mean photon number $\E$ per mode, how high an information rate is achievable when each mode is detected one-by-one, i.e., $N=1$.
+The maximum capacity of binary coherent-state channel at $N=1$ under the mean photon-number constraint of $\E$ will be denoted as $C_{1,\sf{Binary}}(\E)$.
+This value $C_{1,\sf{Binary}}(\E)$ can be calculated in the regime $\E \to 0$ by finding the optimal binary states $\{\ket{\pmb\alpha_0},\ket{\pmb\alpha_1}\}$ and the input distribution $\{1-q, q\}$ that satisfies the mean photon-number constraint,